Bank of England readies tools to rein in risky mortgage lending

 Under the global accord known as Basel III, banks across the world must hold capital equivalent to at least 3 percent of their total assets on a non risk-weighted basis from the start of 2018.
 The aim of this so-called leverage ratio is to serve as a backstop to a bank's core capital buffer, which is based on risk-weighted assets.

 Policymakers in Britain, Switzerland and the United States have put more emphasis on the leverage ratio, saying banks can too easily game risk-weightings in their core buffers and that a higher ratio is required.
-Analysts expect them to set higher levels than Basel III.
+Analysts expect them to set levels of 4 to 4.5 percent.

-"We expect the UK regulator will eventually settle on a 4-4.5 percent hurdle rate, to be achieved by end-2017.
-Barclays looks most at risk," Citi bank said in a research note.

-The FPC also said it was minded to require big banks to add up risks on their books using the same standardised model as smaller lenders.
+The FPC also said it was minded to require big banks to add up risks on their books using the same standardized model as smaller lenders.

-Policymakers have become sceptical about how large lenders use in-house computer models to tot up risks, a calculation which determines how much capital they must hold.
+Policymakers have become skeptical about how large lenders use in-house computer models to tot up risks, a calculation which determines how much capital they must hold.

-The FPC said banks who use in-house models may have to report figures under the standardised approach as well following a review due in the first half of next year.
+The FPC said banks who use in-house models may have to report figures under the standardized approach as well following a review due in the first half of next year.

-"On a standardized basis we estimate Lloyds would see the greatest risk-weighted assets inflation," Citi bank said.

 Finally, the watchdog said it will set out "concrete and specific action plans" for banks this year to improve their resilience to cyber attacks.